Melanie Pearson: Reception

-The Heralds Neil Cooper was a fan of both the actress and the character, quipping "Cowden was the only real point to Neighbours for three years in the late eighties, the only real spark of ironic life beyond the ready-made airbrushed froth.
-Or rather Melanie, the character Cowden didn't so much play as wore like a Day-Glo romper suit crash coursing her way through the 'hood, was.
-Melanie was a hilarious cartoon creation, a ditzy, daffy, polka-dotted, colour-clashing surrealist heart-throb who occupied a planet made in her own garish image, before hitching up with boy-next-door Joe Mangle and leaving the street an all together greyer place."
 Peter Holmes of The Sydney Morning Herald disliked the character, calling her a "brain-dead freak".
 Writing for BBC News, Genevieve Hassan included Melanie's laugh in her feature on the show's memorable moments.
 Hassan quipped, "Madcap Melanie (played by Lucinda Cowden) was best known on the soap for her foghorn, seal-like laugh and her frequent trips to the local Erinsborough astrologer, Madame Zolga."
 Sarah Ellis of Inside Soap was a fan of Toadie and Melanie's romance, writing "It may be an unconventional pairing, although we think Toadie and Melanie could work – after all, they both like to embrace the quirky side of life."
 Amy West described Melanie as "lovesick."
 Adam Beresford from HuffPost stated that Melanie's "seal-like laugh still haunts us".